Empowering Change: Celebrating B Corp Month with Sol Organica’s Commitment to Sustainability and Social Responsibility

 I departed from the farming business, realizing it wasn't my calling.
 However, had we embraced regenerative practices from the start, I might have reached a different conclusion.

-The Visionary Behind the First Organic Passion Fruit Plantation
+The Visionary Behind the First Organic Passion Fruit Farm

 Interview with Gabriela Zapata, Head Of Field Program